AP Johnson Blog About Consulting

 Notes

-[1] In an experiment devised by Ayelet Fishbach, professor of behavioral science and marketing at the University of Chicago, she split her class into two groups and got half the students to give negative feedback to the other half, one-on-one.Curiously, rather than coming out of this exercise understanding where they were failing and how they could improve, the students receiving negative feedback "thought they were doing great."She attributes this to poor feedback delivery.
+[1] In an experiment devised by Ayelet Fishbach, she split her class into two groups and got half the students to give negative feedback to the other half, one-on-one.Curiously, rather than coming out of this exercise understanding where they were failing and how they could improve, the students receiving negative feedback "thought they were doing great."She attributes this to poor feedback delivery.
 "The negative feedback is often buried and not very specific," she says, which leaves the wrong impression and defeats the entire purpose of the feedback.

 [2] In Tell Me What I Did Wrong: Experts Seek and Respond to Negative Feedback and How Positive and Negative Feedback Motivate Goal Pursuit, researchers at the University of Chicago found that different types of feedback work best on novices and experts.The main challenge for novices is that they tend to lack motivation and commitment to their goals.
 Because of this, they typically respond better to positive feedback and encouragement.On the other hand, experts respond better to negative feedback since they already have sufficient motivation and instead want to track their progress and improve their weaknesses.